ros2-gbp/simple_launch-release/README.md

 The `sl.include`, `sl.node` and `xacro_args` calls allow using any type (the simplest being a single dictionary)  and will convert to the one expected by the API.

-### `SimpleSubstution` class
+## Launch arguments

+`simple_launch` allows declaring launch arguments and getting them in return.

-Most all methods listed below return an instance of `SimpleSubstitution` that wraps any Substitution, but that provides concatenation (`+`) and path concatenation (`/`) operators.
+Methods listed below return instances of `SimpleSubstitution` that represents any Substitution, but that provides concatenation (`+`) and path concatenation (`/`) operators.
 It is still a `Substitution`, not a raw Python type.

-## Launch arguments

-The helper class allows declaring launch arguments and getting them in return:
+If run from an `OpaqueFunction` the underlying Python variable is returned.

 ### Declare a launch argument